skyfielders/python-skyfield/skyfield/documentation/time.rst

 thousands of years from now.
 But to predict the fluid dynamics of an elastic rotating ellipsoid is, at the moment, beyond us.
-We cannot run a simulation or formula to declare leap seconds and keep UTC close to UT1.
+We cannot, for example, run a simulation or formula to predict leap seconds more than a few months ahead of time!
 Instead, we simply have to watch with sensitive instruments to see what the Earth will do next.